What is analytical method validation?

 • Peak purity

-Procedure: Analysis was carried out as per methodology described in section 5.0 after 24 hrs.
+Procedure: Analysis was carried out as per the methodology described in section 5.0 after 24 hrs.

 S.No.